mrhrifat/mrhrifat/README.md

 - ❤️ I love to do Contribution on Open Source Projects.
 - 👨‍💻 Currently I'm Collaborate on [Badges 4 README.md Profile](https://github.com/alexandresanlim/Badges4-README.md-Profile) repository.
 - 🐾 Would like to do Contribution & Collaboration on other Open Source Projects.
-- ⭐️ If you like my Open Source Projects [Nominate me to GitHub Stars](https://stars.github.com/nominate).
+- ⭐️ If you like my Open Source Projects [Nominate Me to GitHub Stars](https://stars.github.com/nominate).
 <p align='center'>
     <a href='https://github.com/mrhrifat/index/blob/master/readme/Contributions.md#-my-contributions'>
         <img alt='All Repositories' title='All Contributions' src='https://custom-icon-badges.herokuapp.com/badge/-All%20Contributions-009688?style=for-the-badge&logoColor=white&logo=fork'/>